Hendricks, Bryant lead way as Cubs beat Cardinals 8-4 | New Country 923

 The Cubs can clinch the NL Central on Saturday — and home-field advantage throughout the NL playoffs — with a win and a Brewers loss.

-St. Louis matched a season high with its fourth straight loss after being swept by Milwaukee.
-The Cardinals came in trailing Los Angeles by a game for the second wild card, with the Dodgers visiting San Francisco.
+St. Louis matched a season high with its fourth straight loss, after being swept by Milwaukee this week.
+The Cardinals trail Los Angeles by two games for the second NL wild card after the Dodgers won 3-1 in San Francisco late Friday night.

+With two games remaining, one more St. Louis loss or Los Angeles win would eliminate the Cardinals from postseason contention.

 “Clearly the back is completely against the wall,” manager Mike Shildt said.